asu-cactus/IDNet-2025/README.md

 ```bash
 python experiments/Bayesian_search.py target_samples with_model lambda0 lambda1 candidate_models
 ```
-In the above command, the parameter target_samples denotes the number of samples to be used (int), with_model denotes whether the optimization will be model-guided or not (0 or 1), lambda0 and lambda1 are Bayesian optimization hyperparameters, and candidate_models stand for the names of models (space separated) that will guide the optimization.
+In the above command, the parameter target_samples denotes the number of samples to be used (int), with_model denotes whether the optimization will be model-guided or not (0 or 1), lambda0 and lambda1 parameters control the fractions of similarity score and consistency score in the total evaluation score, and candidate_models stand for the names of models (space separated) that will guide the optimization.
 Example commands are given below:
 ##### Example of Search W/ Model-Guided Optimization
 ```bash
 python experiments/Bayesian_search.py 20 1 1 1 resnet50